jaewan99/ObsidianComputerScience/CSAPP/Chapter 2/Chapter 2.2.md

 2.2.4 Conversion Between signed and unsigned
 For most implementations of C, however, the answer to this question is based on a bit-level perspective, rather than on a numeric one.

+The bit values are identical but change how these bits are interpreted.

 ![[Pasted image 20250912125957.png]]

 principle: Conversion from two’s complement to unsigned